Skip to main content

 The ideas and suggestions written below are provided for general educational purposes only and should not be construed as medical advice or care.
 Always seek the advice of a physician or other qualified health provider before beginning any physical fitness or health- and nutrition-related activity.

 We work hard to ensure our foods can fit into a plant-based diet.
 That means packing our snacks with delicious plant-based ingredients such as whole grains, nuts, wholesome rolled oats and dried fruit.
 But are Clif foods vegan?
-And do any Clif Bar & Company foods contain animal products?
+And do any Clif Bar foods contain animal products?

 Many vegans eat Clif foods and consider most of our plant-based energy* snacks vegan.
 For example, when they want a vegan energy* bar, they'll grab a CLIF BAR®.
 When they want a wholesome and delicious vegan snack, they may turn to a CLIF BAR® Minis or CLIF® Nut Butter Bar.
 Though we don't consider our foods vegan, Clif foods are an excellent choice for anyone on a plant-based diet looking for a snack that provides nutrients and energy.* Here's why.